sharc-lab/FPGA_ECE8893/Lab2/README.md

 <h4>Part A - C model implementation (30% Weightage):</h4>

 &nbsp;&nbsp;&nbsp;&nbsp;Implement the convolution at the software-level (no hardware level features).
-This is to ensure functional correctness.
+This is to ensure functional correctness and to act as a debugging reference for implementing tiling-based convolution.

 &nbsp;&nbsp;&nbsp;&nbsp;Your code must pass the testbench.